csujedihy/Twitter/README.md

 Describe any challenges encountered while building the app.

 ## License
+   The blured effect in profile view is based on http://www.thinkandbuild.it/implementing-the-twitter-ios-app-ui/
     Copyright [yyyy] [name of copyright owner]

     Licensed under the Apache License, Version 2.0 (the "License");